...

 There are multiple reasons a plugin may stop functioning properly in WordPress, but it’s actually the reason for a conflict with another plugin

-- PHP version problems not use the latest PHP version
+• PHP version problems: do not use the latest PHP version

 Sometimes the issue appears immediately after updating WordPress or installing a new plugin.
 Other times, the plugin may stop working gradually due to server changes or outdated code.
 So then you can’t sometimes control anything in your backend, so you need to log in to your server